Pennsyltucky: Western Pennsylvania

 Much of the term's history evolved from the Appalachian area of Pennsylvania, which includes most of the T and most of the Pittsburgh area.
-Since the early 1800s, Pittsburgh has been one of America's major cities with a distinct association unto itself, separate from the Midwest and the East coast.
+Since the early 1800s, Pittsburgh has been one of America's major cities with a distinct association unto itself, separate from the Midwest and the East coast, but bordering both.
 Its geographic proximity to Ohio and West Virginia creates an Ohio River Valley feel in contrast to the near coastal metropolis of Philadelphia surrounded by Delaware and New Jersey as well as DC (which is geographically closer than Philadelphia).

-Pittsburgh did not grow radially as most other major American cities but resembled a miles-long "spider" of urbanity down river valleys such as the Monongahela, Allegheny, Chartiers and Beaver among others.
-For much of the 20th century the result was a major sprawling metropolis that just a mile on either side of the valley was as wild and natural as the most remote parts of the state.
+Pittsburgh did not grow radially as most other major American cities but resembled a miles-long "spider" of urbanity up river valleys such as the Monongahela, Allegheny, and Beaver rivers and Chartiers Creek among others.
+For much of the 20th century the result was a major sprawling metropolis that just a mile on either side of a valley was as wild and natural as the most remote parts of the state.
 Even with today's suburban sprawl, very wild bluffs and hollows remain as a web of "green belts" throughout the Pittsburgh metro area.
 For these reasons notable people familiar with Western Pennsylvania also include Pittsburgh and its immediate area in the "Pennsyltucky" definition.